Godrigos/pySHPtoJSON/README.md

 Running `./pySHPtoJSON.py Brasil` will generate TopoJSON and GeoJSON files for Brazil and  `./pySHPtoJSON.py UFs` for each of its states, municipalities, macro and microregions.
 They are located in `BR/` and `UFs/` subdirectories.

 Also, several original compacted shapefiles files are stored: `zip` directory contains these files downloaded from IBGE.
-If you wish you may delete this extra directory.
+If you wish you may delete this extra directory after conversion.

 ## Binaries
 Binary executables may be generated for each platform by running `python3 setup.py build`.
 It will work only on the operational system that generated it.